 When your stomach starts rumbling, sit down at Birchwood Hall Southern Kitchen.
 And spend your evening on the covered porch at Boojums Brewery with a Balsam Brown Ale in your hand as the sun dips behind the mountain vistas.

 View Lake Junaluska surrounded by mountains from Inspiration Point, steps from the historic Lambuth Inn and its majestic mountain views.
 Activities here center around the 200-acre lake, including kayaking, canoeing, paddleboarding, and boat tours.
-As you might guess, even Lakeside Bistro’s patio overlooks the lake.
+Crepe & Custard is a perfect stop for a sweet snack on your stroll around the lake.

 In warm months, go canoeing on Lake Junaluska.
-Photography courtesy of Visit NC Smokies
+Photography courtesy of Visit Haywood

 Chasing Waterfalls — and Other Active Pursuits